 - Potential pH swings depending on acidulants and cleaning chemistry

-Practical ways to cut water impact without cutting corners
+Practical ways to cut water use without sacrificing cleanliness

 - Dry remove first (scrape, squeegee, wipe) before any rinse hits the drain